 Unfortunately, jobs were never as plentiful as the number of men and women seeking work.
 Employment continued to be a serious concern into the 1970s.
-In 1975, South Baffin's member in the NWT Council wildly exaggerated numbers to make a point that "a thousand" youth were in school in Iqaluit, but only ten jobs were available in town.
+In 1975, South Baffin's member in the NWT Council exaggerated the numbers, but made a reasonable point that there were "a thousand" youth in school in Iqaluit, but only ten jobs available in town.

-One job option for Inuit was working at the Ikajurtauvik Correctional Centre opened in 1973 by the Council of the Northwest Territories.
-Inmates originally from the Qikiqtani Region who had been serving their sentences in Yellowknife were transferred to the new facility.
-Some residents argued that inmates should be located away from the community and separated from the inmates' relatives.
+One of the facilities that offered jobs to Inuit was the Ikjurtauvik Correctional Centre.
+In 1973, the Territorial Council opened the first correctional facility in Iqaluit.
+Inmates originally from Qikiqtaaluk who had been serving their sentences in Yellowknife were transferred to the new facility.
+Some residents argued that inmates should be located away from the community, and separated from the inmates' relatives.
 The territorial government explained that it wanted to expose inmates to educational opportunities available in the community.
 When opened, the facility's program only served Inuit.
 It emphasized retraining and land-based outdoor programs, all of which were assisted by Pauloosie Kilabuk, the first superintendent.